Ching-Yun (Irene) Ko @ IBM Research

 About Me

-Prior to joining MIT, I have been with the Department of Electrical and Electronic Engineering at the University of Hong Kong for my M.Phil. title.
-During the two years as a master student, I grasped my first opportunity to do research in tensor decomposition arithmetics and system identification with Prof. Ngai Wong and Prof. Kim Batselier.
-Previously, I obtained my B.Sc. degree from the School of Mathematics and Statistics, Wuhan University, where I spent four years doing nothing related to research but only drama, basketball, and maths.
+I am a Research Scientist in the Trusted AI Group at the IBM Thomas J. Watson Research Center.
+Prior to joining IBM, I spent five wonderful years in the Department of Electrical Engineering and Computer Science at Massachusetts Institute of Technology working with Prof. Luca Daniel.
+I was also fortunate to have been part of the Department of Electrical and Electronic Engineering at the University of Hong Kong during my M.Phil. studies, where I grasped my first opportunity to conduct research in tensor decomposition arithmetic and system identification under the guidance of Prof. Ngai Wong and Prof. Kim Batselier (now at TU Delft).
+Earlier, I earned my B.Sc. degree from the School of Mathematics and Statistics at Wuhan University, where I spent four years doing nothing related to research but only drama, basketball, and maths.

 Publications